oziriemeka/laravel-llm-suite/README.md

 ## Configuration

-Add your API keys to your `.env` file:
+Add your API keys to your `.env` file (Please keep keys and API Safe and do not share with anyone):

 ```env
 # Default provider